First Steps with ReSharper

 Checking available navigation actions

-Another handy navigation shortcut is Ctrl+Shift+G. When you press it on any symbol, ReSharper shows you all available navigation options: For more information, see Navigate To.
+Another handy navigation shortcut is Ctrl+Shift+G. When you press it on any symbol, ReSharper will show you all available navigation options: For more information, see Navigate To.

 Finding anything in your solution